 Kill apps or system settings that are listening in

-One of the most effective solutions is an unlikely strategy that Reddit user gtzpower stumbled upon.
+One of the most effective solutions is an unlikely strategy that a reader stumbled upon.
 Essentially, you’ll want to find and kill apps or system functions that use a microphone.

-As such, we recommend weeding through the apps that use your microphone.
+That’s why we recommend weeding through the apps that use your microphone

 In other cases, you may need to do a bit more digging.
 Just try to find anything that allows you to speak or dictate.
 The specific “problem app” in question may surprise.